A new pain-relief product for women plagued by menstrual pain will soon be available in the U.S.—”weed tampons.”

 FORIA, the California-based company famous for their “weed lube” (a THC-enhanced lubricant for women), announced that their new product will help ease pain by relaxing the muscles around the uterus, cervix, and ovaries.
 Users, they claim, will get the benefit of the pain-and cramp-relief that cannibis provides without the accompanying stoned feeling.

 So, it’s designed to get your vagina high but not your brain.
+Interesting idea.
+Weed or Marijuana or Hemp tampons are featured in the Whole People Guide to Sustainable Living for 2020.

 Not all medical practitioners, however, are buying it.
 Gynecologist Jen Gunter warns against using these suppositories due to the lack of medical testing and the limited scientific research backing up Foria’s claims.